Frequently Asked Questions

 Are Toilets Available?

-Public Toilets are available inside the Village Hall and Friends of St Leonard’s Church.
-Public Toilets are also available at Trowley Hill Methodist Church during opening times.
+Public Toilets are available inside the Village Hall in the Churchyard and Friends of St Leonard’s Church.
+Toilets are also available at Trowley Hill Methodist Church, at the discretion of the Methodist Church during their opening times.
 Other toilets will be open during the festival in the village pubs and local businesses at the discretion of the business owner.

 Are there Food/Drinks Available?